lscalese/global-archiver-sample/README.md

 This sample use a local directory as a volume to share database file `IRIS.DAT` between containers.
 We need to set security settings to `./backup` directory.
-If irisowner, irisuser groups and users does not exists yet on your system, create them.
+If irisowner group and user does not exists yet on your system, create them.

 ```bash
 sudo useradd --uid 51773 --user-group irisowner